 A levy of \$30 will be charged to the student's account to cover the cost of art materials.
 Additionally, a paint kit is supplied by the Art Department and will be charged at a cost of \$110.
 The paint kit is to be retained for use during subsequent years.

 YEAR 8 ART

-In this semester based subject, students continue to develop a variety of art materials and techniques which may include:
+In this semester based subject, our creative students continue explore, investigate and develop a variety of art materials and techniques which may include:

 - Ceramics

 - Drawing

 - Printmaking

 - 2D & 3D mixed media